 Ilene Wilder, Fundraising and Events Committee Chair

 Ilene moved to Philadelphia from Chicago in 2003 and found her home in Passyunk Square in 2004.
 She was attracted to her house for many reasons, not the least of which was that it had a tree in front of it and a beautiful park across the street.
 Since living on South 13th Street, she has seen the neighborhood evolve into a wonderful mix of people comprised of long time residents and newcomers who share a strong sense of community.
 A devout “urban hiker”, Ilene loves the proximity of the neighborhood to Center City and is delighted at all the new restaurants and shops on Passyunk Avenue.
 Following her passion to help make the community a progressive, vibrant area, Ilene is currently the President of the Columbus Square Advisory Council, and now the fundraising chair on the PSCA Board.
-She works at the University of Pennsylvania as the Director of Marketing and Business Development for Business Services.
+She is the President of her marketing consulting firm, Ilene Wilder Associates, LLC.

 Carmela Fioretti, Trash and Recycling Committee Chair